BUSTER-21/examples/api_documentation/docs/source/examples/fetch_output.rst

 Get Live Output Data
 ===========================

 The output data is in the form of Predictions, Episodes, Confidence Score and Explanation Score.
-Each type of output data has its own identity and endpoint. :doc:`Signal Data API </examples/raw_points>` can be used to retrieve the output data.
+Each type of output data has its own identity and endpoint. :doc:`Signal Data API </examples/raw_points>` can be used to retrieve the data for Predictions, Confidence Score and Explanation Score.
 Each output data type is referenced as Connected Source with an unique identity for each entity.
 This Connected Source ID can be found in **Live Context** object.

 .. note::